Cometores/Basics-of-.NET/README.md

 ### Technologies:
 - Windows Forms
+  - TextBox, Label, ComboBox, Button
+- File Streams
+- Extension methods
+- Exceptions
-- BinaryReader & Writer
+- NUnit

+### Task:
 An application where you can select an mp3 file, process its information, and save it.

-This information ("ID3 tags") are located as strings in the **last 125 bytes** of the file.
+This information ("ID3 tags") are located as strings in the **last 128 bytes** of the file.
+- Tag (3)
 - Piece title (30)
 - Artist (30)
 - Album / CD title (30)